-The Peer Mentorship Program matches senior student mentors with mentees from any program and in any year or semester.
+The peer mentorship program matches senior student mentors with mentees from any program and in any year or semester.
 Matches become part of a structured relationship based on their program of study, common interests or a combination.
-Mentors provide guidance and support for a variety of non-academic issues as their mentees transition into post-secondary life.

 Gain confidence and insight to help you navigate campus life at SAIT throughout your first year.

 Sign up for a peer mentor to: